koheimizuno/koheimizuno/README.md

 ## 🤝 Let's Connect!

 ### I'm always open to new opportunities, collaborations, and interesting discussions.
-Feel free to connect with me on [LinkedIn]() to discuss potential opportunities or check out my [Portfolio]() to see more of my projects.
+Feel free to connect with me to discuss potential opportunities.
 I'm excited to collaborate and create impactful solutions! <br>🚀 Let's build the future together!

 ## 🎉 Support